Apply for a Glass Waste Trading License in Dubai

 Setup Costs, Steps, and Licensing Requirements

-The core steps to obtain the licence are as follows:
+The core steps to obtain the license are as follows:

 Select the business activity (Activity Code 4669.78) and confirm it aligns with your intended operations